sevenseacat/cinder/README.md

 # Cinder

-A powerful, intelligent data table component for Ash Framework resources, in your Phoenix LiveView applications.
+A powerful, intelligent data table and list component for Ash Framework resources, in your Phoenix LiveView applications.

 ## What is Cinder?